truongsonghiep/journey-to-the-west/chapter-069.md

 horse urine.
 That stuff is so foul and pungent, the moment a person with a weakened stomach smells it, he will vomit.
 If you feed him further with badou and dahuang, he‟ll be throwing up on top and purging down below.
-You think that‟s funny?”
+You think that‟s funny?"*
 “But you don‟t realize,"* said Pilgrim, *"that our horse is no mortal horse of this world.
 Remember he was originally a dragon from the Western Ocean.
 If he is willing to urinate, it will cure any kind of disease a human may have when it is ingested.
 The